aggrolite/reddit-jobs/README.md

 Receive e-mail notifying new jobs at Reddit.

 # Description
 This is a script I wrote in Python which sends a notification via email when Reddit has posted new jobs at [jobs.level.com/reddit](https://jobs.lever.co/reddit).
+This script is intended to be run as a daily cron job.

 Running the script for the first time will produce the following effects: